 Purpose / Project Description:

-Responding to this, with the support of the UK Department for International Development, Mercy Corps is mid-way through the implementation of a five year, DFID funded urban Water, Sanitation and Hygiene (WASH) programme based in Goma and Bukavu under the overall envisaged outcome of improved hygiene behaviours and safe, equitable and sustainable access to potable water and sanitation for close to 1 million Congolese men, women, boys and girls.
+Responding to this, with the support of the UK Department for International Development, Mercy Corps is at the end of the implementation of a five year, DFID funded urban Water, Sanitation and Hygiene (WASH) programme based in Goma and Bukavu under the overall envisaged outcome of improved hygiene behaviours and safe, equitable and sustainable access to potable water and sanitation for close to 1 million Congolese men, women, boys and girls.
 The overall envisaged impact is reduced diarrhoea rates in children under 5.
 The project name is “Integrated Maji Infrastructure and Governance Initiative for eastern Congo” – or IMAGINE – and the four main programme outputs are as follows:

 - Increased availability of improved water, sanitation and hygiene infrastructure from source to tap; [Infrastructure]

 - Viable and sustainable water, sanitation and hygiene service provision market; [Service Delivery]